linode/docs/docs/security/upgrading/upgrade-to-ubuntu-16-04.md

 ## Upgrading from Previous Ubuntu Releases

-If your Linode is running an release of Ubuntu older than 14.04 LTS, use the upgrade guides in the [Upgrading](/docs/security/upgrading) section to upgrade to Ubuntu 14.04 LTS first.
+If your Linode is running a release of Ubuntu older than 14.04 LTS, use the upgrade guides in the [Upgrading](/docs/security/upgrading) section to upgrade to Ubuntu 14.04 LTS first.
 You may then upgrade your Linode to Ubuntu 16.04 LTS.